-To be successful in the MHS Program, you will need to be familiar with the following basic computer functions:
+To be successful, you will need to be familiar with the following basic computer functions:

 - Keyboarding skills: If you are not yet a good typist, practice, practice, practice!

 - Creating files and folders and saving files in different locations--including a flash drive--to back up your work.

 - Using BASIC WORD PROCESSING FEATURES, such as cut/paste/copy/undo/find/replace/page numbering.
 (Note: computers at the Graduate Center currently run Word 2007.)

 - Using SPELL CHECK AND GRAMMAR CHECK (and knowing their limitations) and knowing how to change your grammar/spell check options as desired, using the TOOLS menu.